 They sent news of how people were recovering in general.
 Certain songs meant a lot to them: 'One Fine Day' from the Spirit album, being from the Japan-set opera Madame Butterfly; 'If You Love Me' from Now and Then because it was familiar to them and talked of love and healing.

-Last year Live at the Royal Festival Hall 1972 was released by Airmail Recordings as part of their concert series.
+A few years ago, Live at the Royal Festival Hall 1972 was released by Airmail Recordings as part of their concert series.
 This is the first time we've negotiated a licensing deal but it was worth it for the Japanese fans.

 We're fully aware of language barrier and if we had the time and resources there'd be a whole website in Japanese.
 But for now we rely on the small dealers, the larger ones such as Disk Union, and the army of fans whose English skills allow them to spread news of Mary to the rest of the country.